timfel/redcar_strip_trailing_spaces/README.md

-# Strip Trailing Spaces for Gedit
+# Strip Trailing Spaces for Redcar

 This is a very simple clone of Gedit's "Save without trailing space" plugin for Redcar.